I’ve been cooking for 20 years and these are the tenderest eye fillets I have ever tried.

 Blue Triangle 2 garlic cloves, crushed

-Blue Triangle 2kg beef sirloin roast
+Blue Triangle 2kg rump beef roast

 Basic Roasted Mixed Vegetables